 Men’s ODI team rankings will get updated at the end of the each ODI matches played between two teams.
-Times of Sports(TOS) listed the top 15 Men’s ODI team ranking:
+Times of Sports(TOS) listed the Men’s ODI team ranking:

 Men’s ODI Cricket Team Ranking

 |20||Papua New Guinea||22||134||6|

 The MRF Tyres ICC Team Rankings is a rating method developed by David Kendix to rank men’s and women’s teams playing across Test, ODI, and T20I formats.